-- b) Healthy Lifestyle Van: The Healthy Lifestyle Van is an Info Van dedicated to health and wellness information.
-Staffed by the AAA's Nutrition Educator, the van also travels throughout the County attending health-related events, visiting senior and community centers, and other places where older adults congregate, providing information about RCOoA's health and wellness programs and initiatives. - c) Planning Services: The Planning team is responsible for research, legislative analysis, developing and analyzing community assessments, tracking and evaluating program performance, developing public education information (such as presentations, publications, reports, etc.), and drafting and updating the four-year Riverside County Area Plan on Aging.
+- Aging & Disability Resource Connection (ADRC): In 2008, the Riverside County Office on Aging received an Aging and Disability Resource Connection (ADRC) designation and is part of a collaborative effort of the U.S. Administration on Aging and the Centers for Medicare and Medicaid Services.
+The collaboration initiative is designed to streamline access to long-term services and supports by creating a "no wrong door" approach to assisting all individuals, regardless of age, ability or income.
+ADRC partners work together to help consumers with planning for their current and future long-term care needs and to advocate for consumers and clients.
+The ADRC is coordinated by RCOoA staff and includes partners from throughout the County. - 6) Outreach and Community Education: RCOoA offers information and education through a variety of innovative programs and services including: - InfoVan: RCOoA staff utilize two general information vans to travel throughout the County to attend community events, visit senior and community centers, and provide information about programs and services available throughout the County for older and disabled adults. - Healthy Lifestyle Van: The Healthy Lifestyle Van is an Info Van dedicated to health and wellness information.
+Staffed by RCOoA's Nutrition Educator, the van also travels throughout the County attending health-related events, visiting senior and community centers, and other places where older adults congregate, to provide information about RCOoA's health and wellness programs and initiatives. - Planning Services: The Planning team is responsible for research, legislative analysis, developing and analyzing community assessments, tracking, and evaluating program performance, developing public education information (such as presentations, publications, reports, etc.), and drafting and updating the fouryear Riverside County Area Plan on Aging.
 These activities help to determine the current and future needs of older adults in the county.

-2020/2021 Older Americans Act Services Provided:
+2021/2022 Older Americans Act Services Provided: